 - ¼ teaspoon salt

-- Add the broth and wine to a frying pan and place the cod in it.
+- Add the broth and wine to a frying pan and place the cod into the liquid.2 cups vegetable broth, ½ cup white wine, 1.1 lb cod fillets

-- Bring to the boil and simmer for three minutes.
+- Bring to a boil and simmer for three minutes.

-- Remove the fish from the pan and place in the baking dish.
+- Remove the fish from the pan and place it in the baking dish.

 - Put the white wine broth mixture aside.